mikeckennedy/python_bytes_show_notes/transcripts/310-calling-all-tools-for-readmes.txt

 00:12:45 >> Okay.

-00:12:45 >> So I wrote and I integrated the Macedon API into my Stream Deck.
+00:12:45 >> So I wrote and I integrated the Mastodon API into my Stream Deck.

 00:12:51 So now whenever we start a show, I just push that button and off it goes.

 00:12:54 Nice.

-00:12:55 I think actually I might have pushed the one for TalkPython this time because they're the same screen just slightly different.
+00:12:55 I think actually I might have pushed the one for Talk Python this time because they're the same screen just slightly different.

 00:13:00 But anyway, we push that button and it'll kick it off and that'll just post a toot, I guess we would say.